home | catalog | noteworthy | choral spotlight | about the composers | contact us

 Kensington Choralworks

-An arrangement of one of Hawaii’s own songs, written by Princess Like Like.
+An arrangement of one of Hawaii’s favorite songs, written by their own native princess, Miriam Likelike.

 II.
 Appellation Swing